Student Emergency Funds - American Relief Fund

 Message from the President

-Students: I’m thrilled to announce that we are now inviting applications for a third round of emergency grant funds to help offset additional expenditures you may have incurred as a result of the COVID-19 crisis.
+Students: I’m thrilled to announce that we are now inviting applications for another round of emergency grant funds to help offset additional expenditures you may have incurred as a result of the COVID-19 crisis.
 The Department of Education released funding provisions to higher education on January 15, 2021.
 Additional information and the on-line application form can be found below for your use.
 We hope you will use the application to help you receive assistance for the coming semester.
-I look forward to seeing you on campus over the next few weeks.
-Stay safe!
+Stay safe, and best wishes to you as you continue your education path.

 Roger D. Drake

-Student Emergency Support Fund Application – 3rd round Coronavirus Response and Relief Supplemental Appropriations Act (CRRSAA 2021)
+Student Emergency Support Fund Application – American Relief Fund (ARF 2022)

 The U.S. Department of Education has provided guidance to universities for the distribution of a third round of emergency grants to college students.
 These funds provide students with financial aid grants, which may be used for any component of the student’s cost of attendance, or for emergency costs that arise due to coronavirus.
 These costs include tuition, food, housing, course materials, technology, health care or child care.